sahithyandev/s3/src/content/docs/data-communication-and-networking/22-multiplexing.md

 ## Frequency Division Multiplexing

 Aka.
 FDM.
 Bandwidth is divided into multiple frequency ranges.
 Each frequency range is assigned to a signal.
-Minor gaps are left in between to avoid interference.
+Minor gaps (aka. guard bands) are left in between to avoid interference.
 Idle signals cause a frequency range to be blank, which is wasted.

 Issues in FDM:
 - Crosstalk - interference between signals
-- Intermodulation noise: amplifiers' nonlinear effects could interference.
+- Intermodulation noise: amplifiers' nonlinear effects could cause interference.
 - Limited number of signals that can be multiplexed

 ### FDM Process

 A link's bandwidth is divided into multiple frequency ranges.
 Each frequency range is assigned to a signal.
-Minor gaps are left in between to avoid interference.
+Guard bands are left in between to avoid interference.

 Each different signal is modulated onto a carrier, sent through band-limiting filters.
-Composite signals is sent through the link.
-At the receiver's side band pass filters are used to separate the signals.
+Composite signal is sent through the link.
+At the receiver's side band-pass filters are used to separate the signals.
 Demodulation is done and appropriate signals are sent to the appropriate destinations.

 ## Wavelength Division Multiplexing